nblockbuster/DestinyUnpackerCPP/README.md

 This is a C++ "version" of my Python code that uses bcrypt for the AES-GCM-128 decryption.

+Requires Sarge to build for command line args

 -----

-Usage: `DestinyUnpackerCPP.exe -p "path to packages"` It'll then ask for what package id you want to extract (eg. 02f6 or 0144)
+Usage: `DestinyUnpackerCPP.exe -p "path to packages" -i [input package id]`

-Requires Sarge to build for command line args
+(Package ID here refers to 02f6 or 0144 for example)

 Modified to export .WEM files by nblock, with major help from Philip

 Default output folder is in a folder called "`output pkgid`" in the same directory as the exe.

 -----

+Obvious thanks to Mont for making his code public

 Thanks to Philip for helping me to get it extracting .WEMs

-Thanks to HighRTT for letting me use his WEM to WAV converter library
+Thanks to HighRTT for helping out a lot

 ## Licensing